 Maybe this story sounds familiar, and you, too, would like to learn how to improve your credit score?
 Read on for easy-to-follow steps that are sure to help put you on the path to a better financial future.

 The first step to improving your credit score is to know what it is.
-Order a free credit report, but don’t just look at your score — look at the whole report so you’re aware of the factors affecting your credit.
+Order a free credit report, as well, and look at the whole report so you’re aware of the factors affecting your credit.

 “Not even just in personal finance, but in life in general, a good rule of thumb is what gets measured gets improved,” Steven Fox, CFP®, EA, founder of Next Gen Financial Planning, a financial planning firm based out of San Diego, California, said over the phone.